johnnyunar/cheatsheets/README.md

 ### F-ups

-When something does not go by the plan. **Proceed at your own risk.**
+When something does not go by the plan.

+**⚠️ Proceed at your own risk. ⚠️**

 ##### Remove directory from git ONLY
 ```shell script